-Johanna Bala, the wife of Alfredo (Al) Bala, the Company's President, is an independent associate who earns commissions and incentives in accordance with the Company's global associate career and compensation plan.
-The aggregate amount of commission and incentives paid to Mrs. Bala was approximately \$45,000, \$163,000, and \$131,000 in year-to-date 2015, fiscal year 2014, and fiscal year 2013, respectively.
+Johanna Bala, the wife of Alfredo (Al) Bala, the Company's CEO and President, is an independent associate who earns commissions and incentives in accordance with the Company's global associate career and compensation plan.
+The aggregate amount of commission and incentives paid to Johanna Bala was approximately \$0.2 million in each of 2015 and 2014.
+During the first quarter of 2016, the aggregate amount of commissions and incentives paid to Johanna Bala was less than \$0.1 million.